This isn’t just another newsletter.

 On Oct.
 2, 2017, Mike was diagnosed with pancreatic cancer.
 Thirty days later, he died, taking with him the ideal America he had built for me.
 Flora was 8 and, I thought, all I had to live for.
 But one thing death has taught me is that it’s a privilege to be alive and I have a duty to make the best out of my time here.
 The realization has allowed me to unleash my creativity and find the courage to take on new challenges.

-I continue to do meaningful work these days as editorial director at Futuro Media Group, leading the talented newsroom that produces Latino USA, In The Thick podcast and Latino Rebels, giving voice and space to the new American majority.
+I did a year’s worth of meaningful as editorial director at Futuro Media Group, where I led the talented newsroom that produces Latino USA, In The Thick podcast and Latino Rebels, giving voice and space to the new American majority.
 I resigned on Aug.
 25, 2023 in solidarity for the many colleagues who lost their jobs through a devastating round of layoffs.
 I also worked as a contributing columnist for The Washington Post and, from my home in New York, hold a part-time appointment as a professor of practice at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University, coaching mid-career international journalists on a fellowship at the school in storytelling and leadership.
 I’m a writing coach in the Poynter Institute’s Power of Diverse Voices, a seminar focused on elevating the voices of journalists of color.
 I wrote a book, The Fire Line, a work of narrative nonfiction about 19 firefighters killed in one of the deadliest wildfires in U.S. history, and I’m now at work on a memoir.
 I‘m part of the creative team behind ¡Americano!, a musical based on the life of an Arizona Dreamer that ran Off Broadway in spring 2022.

 I’m strong and unafraid.
 My vulnerabilities are my power.
 I am.
 I am.
 I am.